Home

 Range of application

-LISE++ is the new generation of the LISE code, which allows the creation of a spectrometer through the use of different "blocks".
+LISE++ is the generation of the LISE code, which allows the creation of a spectrometer through the use of different "blocks".
 The number of blocks used to create a spectrometer in LISE++ is limited by operating memory of your PC and your imagination.

-built-in Energy loss, Time-of-Flight, Position, Angular, Charge, Cross-Section distribution plots and dE-E, dE-TOF, Z-A/Q and dE-X two-dimensional plots allow to visualize the results of the program calculations.
-An application of transport integral lies in the basis of fast calculations of the program for the estimation of temporary evolution of distributions of phase space.
+Built-in Energy loss, Time-of-Flight, Position, Angular, Charge, Cross-Section distribution plots and dE-E, dE-TOF, Z-A/q, and dE-X two-dimensional plots allow to visualize the results of the program calculations.
+An application of transport integral lies in thebasis of fast calculations of the program for the estimation of temporary evolution of distributions of phase space.

 The